 One scene makes fun of a Disney film.
-I’ll give you a hint, the first “Kingdom Hearts” game allows you to an animal to help you combat bad guys.
+I’ll give you a hint, the first “Kingdom Hearts” game allows you to summon an animal to help you combat bad guys.
 That one animal has four legs.

 One character has a stupid catchphrase which encouraged Nintendo to create the “Wii-U.”